bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2.1.8+20160515  Fix sql error introduced in version 2.1.6 2.1.7+20160515  Minor changes
+    2.1.9+20160626  Fix problem whereby 0 was not accepted in text fields 2.1.8+20160515  Fix sql error introduced in version 2.1.6 2.1.7+20160515  Minor changes
     2.1.6+20160513  Fix for bug when using MESSAGEQUEUE_PREPARE